UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 19. Can results from a terminated project (which exceeded its time limit) still be accessed, for example at a shared storage area?
     - We have a shared storage system for all nodes.
 So, if you save something to a file, it will be available even if the job crashes.
 But you will have to actually save it to a file.
 Results in memory will be gone.
     - It is a rather tricky and actually quite advanced question: Depends a bit on your job-setup.
-Have a look at the runscript example on our main documentation, for instance the gaussian runscript example under application support to see a solution to keep the files even if the job dies prematurely.
+Have a look at the run script example on our main documentation, for instance the gaussian run script example under application support to see a solution to keep the files even if the job dies prematurely.
         - Link to main documentation: https://documentation.sigma2.no/
             - This one? https://documentation.sigma2.no/software/application_guides/gaussian/gaussian_job_example.html
     - Will the shared storage system be covered in this course, or should I refer to the main documentation?

 20. Is a possibility to use cpus from two or more projects for our job?
 And if yes how we command this in SBATCH?
     - to my knowledge: no. a job will use one account
     - Depends a bit what you mean by project.
-But as a compute project with allocated compute resources/CPUhrs - the answer above holds.
+But as a compute project with allocated compute resources/CPU hrs - the answer above holds.
     -Yes, I mean an account.

 21. How do you know what %j means?
 What would the source to look for all the combinations such as %a or %A.